System Design Space

 Include threat modeling in Definition of Ready for major architecture changes.

-Start with a simple DFD and short sessions instead of trying to model everything at once.
+Start with a simple data-flow diagram and short sessions instead of trying to model everything at once.

-Map each high-risk threat to a concrete control and CI/CD test.
+Map each high-risk threat to a concrete control and a CI/CD check.

-Combine STRIDE and LINDDUN when both security and privacy outcomes matter.
+Combine STRIDE and LINDDUN when both security and data privacy matter.

 Related materials